Fast, accurate and lightweight sequential simulation-based inference using Gaussian locally linear mappings: Amortized surrogates for likelihoods and posteriors via GLLiM

 \section{Amortized surrogates for likelihoods and posteriors via GLLiM}

-The {\it inverse regression} approach via Gaussian local linear mapping (GLLiM) was first introduced in \cite{deleforge}, and has been employed for inference via approximate Bayesian computation (ABC) in \cite{forbes}.
+The {\it inverse regression} approach via Gaussian local linear mapping (GLLiM) was first introduced in \cite{deleforge}.
 GLLiM is a parametric mixture model on the joint distribution of $(\by,\btheta)$, denoted by $q_{\tilde{\bphi}}$ and depending on a set of parameters $\tilde{\bphi}$.
 For interpretation or visualization, the model can also be presented as an invertible regression model as follows.
 In GLLiM the relationship between observations $\by\in\mathbb{R}^d$ and $\btheta\in\mathbb{R}^l$ is assumed to be locally-linear with $K$ components, defined through an additional latent variable $z \in \{1,...,K\}$ as,